 In this way an electromechanical relay or electrical relay can use a small current to switch a much larger current and enable both circuits to be electrically isolated from each other.

-Relays come in a variety of different sizes and they can be of a variety of different types using slightly different technologies, although they all use the same basic concept.
+Electrical relays come in a variety of different sizes and they can be of a variety of different types using slightly different technologies, although they all use the same basic concept.

-Although relays may be considered in some respects to use old technology, and solid state switches might be thought to be a more effective means of switching electrical current.
+Although electromechanical relays may be considered in some respects to use old technology, and solid state relays / solid state switches might be thought to be a more effective means of switching electrical current.

 Relay circuit symbol

 Other circuits, especially new that may be a bit older may show the relay coil as an actual coil.
-Although this does not conform to the latest relay circuit symbol standards, it may nevertheless be seen in some instances and it describes the inside of e relay well.
+Although this does not conform to the latest relay circuit symbol standards, it may nevertheless be seen in some instances and it describes the inside of the relay well.

 Relay switch basics

-A relay is a form of switch that is operated by electromagnet which changes over the switching when current is applied to the coil.
+A relay is a form of electrical switch that is operated by electromagnet which changes over the switching when current is applied to the coil.